Wrindu

 Conclusion

 Soil resistivity testing forms the foundation for safe substation grounding grids using the Wenner method and multi-depth profiling.
-Accounting for moisture, temperature, and soil layers ensures IEC/IEEE-compliant designs minimizing risks.
+Accounting for moisture, temperature, and soil layers ensures IEEE/IEC-compliant designs that minimize risks.
 Wrindu’s certified testers, integrated solutions, and global service streamline workflows from survey to verification, protecting infrastructure worldwide.
-Contact sales@hvtesters.com or WhatsApp +8613661908522 for expert support.

 What is the difference between soil resistivity and earth resistance?

-Soil resistivity (Ω·m) is soil’s intrinsic property; earth resistance (Ω) measures specific electrodes/grids.
-Use resistivity for design, resistance for verification.
+Soil resistivity (Ω·m) is soil’s intrinsic property, while earth resistance (Ω) measures specific electrodes or grids.
+Use resistivity for design and resistance for verification.

 How often should soil resistivity testing be repeated at a substation site?

-Test initially pre-design, then every 3-5 years or after events like floods.
+Test initially before design, then every 3-5 years or after events like floods.
 Multi-season checks in variable climates ensure accuracy.

 Can I use a single-point soil resistivity measurement for grounding grid design?

-No, IEEE 80 requires multi-point/depth tests (5-8+ points) to model layers accurately.
+No, IEEE 80 requires multi-point and depth tests (5-8+ points) to model soil layers accurately.

 What soil resistivity value is considered “good” for substation grounding?